ssanj/babyloncandle/posts/2015-03-22-future-execution-order.markdown

 ---
 title: Future Execution Order
 author: sanjiv sahayam
-description: An experiment to determine two things: 1.
+description: An experiment to determine two things&#58; 1.
 When does a Future execute.
 2. The order of Future execution within a for-comprehension.
 tags: future,scala
 ---